sportsbookguru/sportsbookguru.github.io/README.md

 ### Sign-Up Bonuses

 The easiest way to make money quickly is by taking advantage of the new user promos that many books are offering.
 Below I have detailed a list of my favorite sign-up bonuses and the best way to take advantage of them.
-See "How to remove risk" section that follows for more details on how to combine sign-up bonuses for **guaranteed cash**.
+See ["How To Guarantee Winnings From Risk Free Bets"](#how-to-guarantee-winnings-from-risk-free-bets) section that follows for more details on how to use these sign-up bonuses for **guaranteed cash**.

 <table width ="100%">
   <col style="width:20%">